18th Feb 16

-It is unique in the market because it caters for the complete range of inputs required within control room environments and maintains compatibility with the very latest industry standards.
+The video wall controller caters for the complete range of inputs required within control room environments and maintains compatibility with the very latest industry standards.

 UVS managing director Steve Murphy said: “CCTV is a key tool used to detect and prevent crime and anti-social behaviour in Calderdale and in 2014 helped to make over 220 arrests in the area.
 It also plays many other important roles, such as protecting iconic sites, aiding parking enforcement, helping to find missing people, monitoring river levels, managing big events and preventing suicides.”

-Steve Murphy added: “The eyevis displays help provide higher quality pictures, improved night vision, better recording and the ability to zoom into fine detail.
+Steve Murphy added: “The LCD displays help provide higher quality pictures, improved night vision, better recording and the ability to zoom into fine detail.
 We are delighted to be a part of such an important project and to work with BT Redcare Surveillance and Virgin Media Business to provide Calderdale Council with such a great monitoring system.”